kubernetes/enhancements/keps/sig-network/563-dual-stack/README.md

 * Service resource supports pods with multi-IP
 * Kubenet to support multi-IPs

-This capability will move to stable when the following criteria have been met.
+This capability will move to stable when the following criteria have been met:

 * Support of at least one CNI plugin to provide multi-IP ([Cilium](https://cilium.io/blog/2021/05/20/cilium-110) and [Calico](https://www.tigera.io/blog/dual-stack-operation-with-calico-on-kubernetes/))
 * e2e test successfully running on two platforms (Azure and kind)